Lord, open our lips.

 |Invitatory Psalm||Psalm 94 (95)|

-A mighty God is the Lord: come, let us adore him.
+The Lord’s is the earth and its fullness: come, let us adore him.

 Come, let us rejoice in the Lord,